Almen Kirkegård

-The Almen Kirkegård meaning General Cemetery at Aalborg, in Denmark is located in serene and green surroundings.
-It is one of the three cemeteries of the Aalborg Municipality in Hasserisgade street; the other two are the Southern Cemetery at Blomstermarken and the Eastern Cemetery at Filstedvej.
+The Almen Kirkegård (meaning "General Cemetery") in Aalborg, Denmark. is located in serene and green surroundings.
+Located in Hasserisgade, it is one of the three cemeteries of the Aalborg Municipality; the other two are the Southern Cemetery at Blomstermarken and the Eastern Cemetery at Filstedvej.
 This General Cemetery is the ground where many luminaries of the city have been buried after whom many streets in the city have been named.
 Aalborg, Park & Nature who are responsible for the upkeep of the cemetery have brought out a directory with names of the celebrities buried here who have richly contributed to the development of the city.